Broken Top: Glaciation and flash floods

 Icebergs in a small, unnamed glacial lake near the summit of Broken Top.

 During the late Pleistocene, Broken Top and its surroundings were almost entirely covered by glaciers.
 The only features in the area not buried by glaciers were the summit of Tumalo Mountain and the summit of Broken Top, including the northwest ridge crest.
 No geologic evidence suggests that any eruptive activity took place subglacially.

 Currently, the Bend and Crook glaciers, located at elevations of 7762 ft and 8209 ft, respectively, continue to erode the mountain's interior contents.
 Both small ice streams, they have decreased significantly in size over the past few decades, and retreat continues at a rapid rate.
+The pace of glacial retreat from Broken Top's glaciers are reported to be the highest among Oregon Cascade Range glaciers, at over 11% per year.
+This is up from around 1.9% in annual loss in prior measurements.

 When Little Ice Age glaciers retreated during the 20th century, water filled in the spaces left behind, forming moraine-dammed lakes, which are more common in the Three Sisters Wilderness than anywhere else in the contiguous United States.
 The local area has a history of flash floods, including at Broken Top itself, where a flash flood took place on October 7, 1966.
 Analysis of the event by forest ranger David Rasmussen determined that it had originated from a lake on Broken Top, located at an elevation of 8000 ft with an area of 11 acre.
 This lake sits at the foot of Crook Glacier and is fed by Bend Glacier.
 The event was likely initiated by glacial ice that fell into the lake, spawning a large wave that breached the moraine and drained 50000000 USgal of water into a channel underneath the lake.
 The resulting flood reached depths of 10–15 ft, cascading down the eastern and southern flanks of the mountain and reaching the Cascade Lakes Scenic Byway.
 The flood moved logs, rocks, and mud to the Sparks Lake meadow basin; it covered between 35 and 45 percent of the lake's basin with silt and deposited at least 10000–20000 ST of sediment in the lake and surrounding meadow.